(Click on the red icon on the right to download a PDF version)

 The displayed periods correspond to the periods defined in the bell times for the day of week or when using a cycle, the most probable bell times.

 2. Select any period to assign a class

 You are brought to the Class list to pick the existing class to assign to this period.
 As you have not created a class yet, you will need to create one.

 3. Click “Create New Class”

 You can set a title, section or group number, teacher name and email and room.
-If you are a teacher and teaching this class, you are obviously not required to enter this.
+If you are a teacher and teaching this class, you are obviously not required to enter all of this.

 The Class is applied to the original period you selected.

 5. Repeat until all your classes are created and assigned.

 You are now all set to start using Studyo.